FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 ```

 <a name="app"/>
-## App
+## App Component

-The App component encapsulates the top top-level state, and all
+The App component encapsulates the top top-level state of the IDMU template editor, and all
 interactions with the server.
 It is also the primary source of
 render trigger due to state changes.
 The component is meant to
 be embedded inside other components in a nested fashion.

-The important top-level states are
+The important top-level states are:

 ```
 - global directives